Connection Acquisition Timeout Strategies

 Isolate timeout root causes using structured metric collection, distributed tracing, and load profiling.
 Monitor pool metrics continuously.
 Track active connections, idle count, pending requests, and acquisition wait time percentiles.
 Implement distributed tracing spans around pool.getConnection() calls.
 Capture queue wait duration separately from actual network setup time.

 Correlate timeout spikes with database server telemetry.
 Track CPU saturation, IOPS limits, lock contention, and connection limit exhaustion.
-Execute controlled load tests to validate timeout thresholds under sustained and burst traffic patterns.
+Execute controlled load tests to validate timeout thresholds under sustained and burst traffic patterns; for surge-specific tuning of the wait threshold, see Tuning Connection Acquisition Timeout Under Burst Load.
 Adjust thresholds iteratively based on observed queue depth and retry amplification.
+To turn these raw metrics into actionable alerts, pair this workflow with Detecting Connection Pool Saturation.

 Common Configuration Mistakes